11 Dogs That Are Similar to Pugs (With Pictures)

 There’s just something to love about these meatballs.
 They just snort, snore, and slobber their way straight into our hearts.
 Bulldogs also have that signature underbite that makes them that much more adorable.
 They’re known for being laid-back couch potatoes as well.
 So if you’re looking for a great companion to chill with, find a Bulldog.

 5. Chinese Shar-Pei

 This is one of the most easily recognized dog breeds around the world.
 And that’s due to excessive skin folds and wrinkles covering this pup’s body.
-They have a history of being watchdogs to royalty and ruling elite due to their highly protective nature of their masters.
+They have a history of being watchdogs to royalty and the ruling elite due to their highly protective nature.
 They’re not too keen on strangers so be cautious when approaching a new Shar-Pei.

 6. Dogue de Bordeaux

 The Dogue de Bordeaux is not only the largest dog on this list but also the oldest of all French dog breeds.
 They’re also known as the French Mastiff, and like other Mastiff breeds, they can grow to enormous sizes, weighing up to 140 pounds!
 These are very strong, independent dogs that you should take seriously.
 They are very gentle towards their families but intensely loyal.
 When trained properly, these dogs can become guard dogs that are almost second to none.